Operation-End-of-the-Universe/Jigglypuff-Maleware/README.md

 oh yeah apprently ch'en helped make the OEOU wiki if you want a better explanation lol: https://oeou.fandom.com/wiki

 WARNING: The J.P.M. does not go up against the International Law or Github's TOS.
 If this is suddenly deleted, oh well.

-Side note: The J.P.M. is only meant for testing purposes to test OEOU's Maleware Accelerator where it is a product that will be sold.
-It accelerates and runs the virus/maleware so fast that it malfunctions and doesn't work anymore.
-We've had a 75:198 sucess rate which is like around 50%.
-It's still a WIP
+Plus this is a spin off maleware virus version of the "Albanian Virus"

+since theres C code one, you can put it in a .exe file to troll the fuck out of them :D

+# Chat for commanders and da lordy lord
 To Ch'en and Starfall, MAKE THIS THE MOST STUPIDEST THING EVER FOOLS HAHA -zophia

 ye fuck you z, no one likes you - starfall

+no thank you - zophia

 (this convo above is the OEOU chiefs being gay af and shit. all commanders have access to this account which is even funnier lmao)